In C language, the decimal numbers have two lengths,

-When storing the mantissa part, we haven’t to record all parts of the floating point number, because its integer part must be 1, so we just need to store its decimal part.
+When storing the mantissa part, we haven’t to record all parts of the floating-point number because its integer part must be 1, so we need to store its decimal part.

 exponent is an integer, so its value might be negative.
-In normal, we can save it as saving a fixed point integer, the highest bit is a sign bit, but the floating point number doesn’t use this.
-When saving a
+In normal, we can save it as saving a fixed point integer, the highest bit is a sign bit, but the floating-point number doesn’t use this.
+When saving an

 exponent, we firstly add a median to it.
-In float, the exponent occupy 8 bits memory, its max value is 255 and the median is 127.
+In float, the exponent occupies 8 bits of memory, its max value is 255, and the median is 127.
 And when calculating the number, we set the value minus 127 to get the correct exponent.

 We use the example

 19.625 again, we know 19.625 = 1.0011101*2^4, contrast it with the floating point format expression, we can get these values: